gem/oq-engine/doc/adv-manual/general.rst

 the message that it finished, the engine may hang, waiting for the results of a task that does not exist anymore.
 You have to be careful.
-What we did in our cluster is to set some memory limit on the zmq user with the cgroups technology, so that an out of memory task normally fails in a clean way with a Python MemoryError, sends the message that it finished and nothing particularly bad happens.
+What we did in our cluster is to set some memory limit on the openquake user with the cgroups technology, so that an out of memory task normally fails in a clean way with a Python MemoryError, sends the message that it finished and nothing particularly bad happens.
 Still, in situations of very heavy load the OOM killer may enter in action